***This page features links to past projects and labs where I was an active contributor***

 The articles include selections from psychology, marketing, sociology and economics, and are drawn from academic, non-profit, and private sources.
 The list is extensive, but not exhaustive.
 In order to illustrate the contribution of each article to our knowledge of financial fraud, summaries are provided by staff at the Center, and abstracts are pulled directly from the original articles.
 Bibliographic information and links to original sources are listed for each article.
 The original full text sources may only be available by subscription.

 Professor Laura Cartensen's lab at Stanford University focuses on the social, emotional, and cognitive processes that people use to adapt to changing circumstances as they age.
-The lab studies how motivation changes over the life course and how this relates to emotional processing and emotion regulation over time.
-Members use diverse methodologies ranging from laboratory experiments using manipulations and virtual reality, to field studies examining aspects of emotional functioning in day-to-day life.
+Researchers study how motivation changes over the life course and how this relates to emotional processing and emotion regulation over time.
+Lab members use diverse methodologies ranging from laboratory experiments using manipulations and virtual reality, to field studies examining aspects of emotional functioning in day-to-day life.

-USC Davis School of Gerontology: Former Projects and Links
+USC Davis School of Gerontology: Projects and Links

 One solution to enhance response to elder mistreatment is utilizing the technology we all keep in our pockets.
 With funding from USC Davis School of Gerontology, my colleague and I designed and launched a mobile app, the Guide for Elder Abuse Response (GEAR).
 It is designed to help caregivers, health care workers, law enforcement, and aging services professionals identify and respond to elder abuse in Los Angeles County.
 The app provides practical information on the signs and symptoms of abuse, tools to assist reporting to adult protective services, and a map to find nearby hospitals, police stations, and other resources.
 The app can be downloaded for free on Google Play.